An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Write or mark in textbooks and workbooks only when instructed to do so.

-• Refrain from using inappropriate language at school.
+• Do not use inappropriate language at school.

-• Do not bring gum or carbonated beverages to school.
+• Do not bring candy, including gum, or carbonated beverages to school.

-• Eat only at snack time, lunch time, or when permitted by a teacher in the designated areas, and clean up after yourself.
+• Eat only at snack time, lunch time, or when permitted by a teacher in the designated areas, wash hands before and after eating, do not share your food, and clean up after yourself.

-• Use school telephones only with permission from a teacher or office staff.
+• Use school telephones only with permission from a teacher or staff member.
 Students should not call home for forgotten homework or to make social arrangements.

 • Refrain from bringing money (except for special activities) or other personal valuables to school.